 Keep in mind neither essential oils nor CBD are magic potions.
 They aren’t a cure, and they can’t necessarily replace a doctor’s prescription.
 But they can be a legit, effective health supplement that might help mitigate certain ailments and enhance your wellbeing.

 TERPENES & CANNABINOIDS

 Cannabinoids, such as cannabidiol (CBD) and tetrahydrocannabinol (THC), work by influencing the body’s endocannabinoid system (ECS).
 The ECS, a vast network of receptors, endocannabinoids, and enzymes, is one of our most crucial biological systems.
-It’s responsible for a range of functions and processes, including sleep, mood, memory, appetite, reproduction, pain sensation, and immune system response.
+It’s responsible for a range of functions and processes, including sleep, mood, memory, appetite, reproduction, pain sensation, and immun/knowledgebase/everything-we-know-about-the-ecs/e system response.

 While CBD, THC, and their fellow cannabinoids are similar, they interact with the ECS differently and produce different effects.
 The key difference between CBD and THC that’s central to CBD legalization is CBD does not produce the euphoric “high” that THC can.
 However, all of the more than 100 cannabinoids in the cannabis plant also have distinct properties and specialties.

 Terpenes can work synergistically with cannabinoids, making them more effective.
 This phenomenon, called the “entourage effect,” is the same reason CBD sometimes works best when combined with THC.
 Certain terpenes may also reduce the intoxicating effect of THC and boost its therapeutic benefits.

 To get the full benefit of terpenes and other naturally-available compounds in the cannabis plant, look for full-spectrum or broad-spectrum CBD products.
 Full-spectrum contains the full range of cannabinoids, terpenes, and flavonoids, including CBD and THC (only up to 0.3%).